port-labs/port-docs/docs/create-self-service-experiences/setup-ui-for-action/user-inputs/number.md

 # Number

-Number is a basic input for numeric data
+Number is a basic input for numeric data.

 ## 💡 Common number usage